Uluru , Australia

 Best Time to Visit Uluru

 The best time to visit Uluru is during the cooler months of April to September, when daytime temperatures range from 20°C to 30°C (68°F to 86°F).
-The summer months can be extremely hot, with temperatures exceeding 40°C (104°F), which can make outdoor activities uncomfortable.
+The summer can be extremely hot, with temperatures exceeding 40°C (104°F), making outdoor activities uncomfortable.

 Conclusion